xeolabs/xeogl-guide/editing-scenes.md

-## Editing scenes
+## Editing Scenes

 You can dynamically edit most things in your scene at runtime.
 Create and destroy components, link or unlink them, update their properties etc.

 Let's add [rotation](http://xeogl.org/docs/classes/Rotate.html) and [scale](http://xeogl.org/docs/classes/Scale.html) transforms to our torus, then increase its size:

 ```js